wilmix8/WEB8.0/README.md

 ============

-Here when you code the Machine Learning program  using this syntax and compile it using javac7 <filename.oj7ua> ,
+Here when you code the Machine Learning program  using this syntax and compile it using web8c <filename.oj7ua> ,

 it will automatically convert to  Oakjava7 program ie(.web) .
-And you will get a optimized oakjava7 (.web) code and .exe   and .ojava7 files.
+And you will get a optimized WEB8.0(OJ7) code and .exe   and .ojava7 files.

-You can also test the  OakJava7 Machine Learning program using generated (.web) code...So when we notice that here <OJ7ML>  act like a OakJava7 user friendly framework.
+You can also test the  WEB8.0(OJ7) Machine Learning program using generated (.web) code...So when we notice that here <OJ7ML>  act like a WEB8.0(OJ7) user friendly framework.
 It act like a XML syntax with data present inside it.

-This  OakJava7  Machine Learning program (<OJ7ML) will automatically generate (.web).
+This  WEB8.0(OJ7)  Machine Learning program (<OJ7ML) will automatically generate (.web).
 This (<OJ7ML>)

-program has attractive syntax.So it is considered as a OakJava7 advanced framework or
+program has attractive syntax.So it is considered as a WEB8.0(OJ7) advanced framework or

-OakJava7 Machine learning framework.
+WEB8.0(OJ7) Machine learning framework.
 It reduces the pain of writing program for (.web).

-And It saves time and  cost.The Full form of <OJ7ML> syntax is "OAKJAVA7MACHINELEARNING".
+And It saves time and  cost.The Full form of <OJ7ML> syntax is "WEB8-MACHINELEARNING".

-It is used for Dynamic Webpages construction ie) DB with GUI + Business Logic and OakJava7 Servlet.
+It is used for Dynamic Webpages construction ie) DB with GUI + Business Logic and WEB8.0(OJ7) Servlet.

 We can also generate .dll  using this syntax by using .dll value as a Type.

-So when you include .exe value as a Type means when you compile the oakjava7
+So when you include .exe value as a Type means when you compile the WEB8.0(OJ7)

 it will generate the  .exe files and  .ojava7 files.

  Note:
  ====
- Kindly refer  Oakjava7  Google site...
+ Kindly refer  WEB8.0(OJ7)  Google site...

 [Project  Period : 2005  to  2016,2013,2021,2022,2023,2024,2025]